On 22 February 2022, the Sex Work Decriminalisation Act 2022 was passed by Victorian Parliament.

 Decriminalisation will remove licensing, approval and registration requirements for sex work service providers, brothel managers and small owner-operators to operate legally.

 There are no immediate changes to obligations and requirements for sex work service providers, brothel managers and small owner operators.
+Obligations will change on 10 May 2022 and further information will be provided before this date.

 Public consultation closed